open-stage/blender-dmx-web/content/docs/get_started.md

 See dedicated [Download page here](/download).

+### Important

+Upon `Create New Show` BlenderDMX Addon creates a DMX collection in which the BlenderDMX data is stored.
+Fixtures imported from GDTF reside here and these have their own node trees for them.
+Manually editing or deleting data from the DMX collection, in fixtures' geometries or node trees will likely cause the addon to stop working.
+Generally, avoid such manual edits.

 ### Create new show

 After enabling the Addon, it shows up at the `3D View` as a `DMX` tab on the